KunalNK/jenkins-terraform-ansible/README.md

 terraform apply --auto-approve

 ```
-4. To access the jenkins server, the copy the ec2-public-ip or ec2-publicdns & paste it in the browser with port number 8080.
+4. To access the jenkins server, the copy the ec2-public-ip or ec2-publicdns of your ec2-instance & paste it in the browser with port number 8080.
 For example

 ```
 62.55.96.11:8080